 And Lifshitz, who changed his last name to Lauren, saw an opportunity to bring the privileged lifestyle of polo to his brand: Polo by Ralph Lauren.

 His label has come a long way since 1968.
-Today, it’s a worldwide brand with 7.4 billion dollar revenue.
+Today, it’s a worldwide brand with 7.4 billion dollars in revenue.
 But it all started with the vision of Ralph Lauren:

 “A leader has the vision and conviction that a dream can be achieved.
 He inspires the power and energy to get it done.”